Ranya: Geographical location

 Ranya is located in the Sulaymaniyah Governorate in the Kurdistan Region of Iraq, approximately 70 km northeast of Sulaymaniyah city.
 It is situated near the Hawraman mountains.
 The town lies at an altitude of about 1,300 meters.
 A few kilometers south of the town is Lake Dukan, the largest lake in the Kurdistan Region.

+The Rania Plain: Where the Iranian Highlands meet the Iraqi Kurdistan Lowlands.

 History

 Ranya has a significant historical role as a center of Kurdish culture and Kurdish political activity, particularly in relation to Kurdish nationalism.
 The town was a focal point during key moments in the Iraqi–Kurdish conflict, which has had a lasting influence on the region.
 Ranya played a central role in the 1991 Kurdish uprising; on May 5, 1991, local civilians and Peshmerga forces successfully expelled the Iraqi army of Saddam Hussein from the town following a two-week confrontation.
 The anniversy of the uprising is regularly celebrated with guests from all over Kurdistan.

 Ranya's ancient significance is also notable, with archaeological findings in the region revealing the presence of early civilizations, contributing to its cultural heritage.